 There are some good insights into first generation immigrants that I found interesting as a first generation immigrant myself.
 I appreciated some of the info about parenting styles and how those translate to how children deal with money.

-Beyond that, I was surprised by how beloved this book is by the community.
+I was surprised by how beloved this book is by the community.
 Perhaps, it’s just the fact that I know all this information and it’s not my first introduction to this topic.
 I also went in with high expectations based on all the praise this book seems to get.
 In the end, I found myself disappointed.

 This is an interesting review of the research the two authors have done.
 It’s also a good intro for those new to the potential of early retirement and the benefit of frugality.
 Beyond that, I just found it be rather boring and repetitive.
 This is not a book for anyone who already has solid financial habits.